-SOP No: 03 SOP Guinea Pigs Scientific Name: Cavia porcellus Category: 2 only Approved activities: Activity Category a.
-Breeding of guinea pigs in the classroom 2 b.
-The appropriate care of classroom pet guinea pigs 2 Approval Level: c.
-Capture, restraint, and handling of guinea pigs 2 d.
-Measurement of body weight, body condition, growth, and 2 body proportions (non-invasive) e.
-Administration of oral and topical treatments to guinea pigs 2 f.
-Coat care and grooming 2 Where an activity is not listed in this SOP, approval must be s the Animal Ethics Committee and confirmed before it can be u Authority: Government Schools - Department for Education and Childhoo bd Development Animal Ethics Committee Independent and Catholic Schools - Non-Government Schools Animal Authority Anneyed De Ethics Committee (NGSAEC) Authority Approval Da • Last Update: Disclaimer: 3 July 2023 This desument may be undeted at any time.
-You should check the no woh oito Discialmer: This document may be updated at any time.
-You should check the web site regularly to ensure that you are meeting the most recent recomm you note any concerns with the information provided (inadequate please contact the relevant AEC. , 110011 0 01) Licensing Requiremen • Compliance Requirem rincipal It •••nphanee nequirem is recommended that this Standard Operating Procedure be follo • minimum in the provision of appropriate care and housing for this General Information: and are strictly vegetarian.
-They occur in family groups, sometimes in larg with burrow systems.
-They are highly vocal emitting a range of purr squeaks, and grunts.
-Guinea pig breeds are grouped by hair type and c a pigs are rodents of South American origin, sometimes referred to as Cavies re strictly vegetarian.
-They occur in family groups, sometimes in large colonies, burrow systems.
-They are highly vocal emitting a range of purrs, squeals, ks, and grunts.
-Guinea pig breeds are grouped by hair type and colouration. are divided into short-haired, long-haired, rough coated, hairless, and then s colourations All three haired varieties come as single colours, bi (2) or tri (3) coloured i white, cream, ginger, red, brown, or black.
-They have three digits on their and four digits on their front limbs. - Physical Attributes: Size (adult): 15cm in length Weight (adult): 700 - 900gms for females and 900 -1200gms for male es Life span: 4 -6 years Sexual maturity: Males 4 months, females 3 - 4 months.
-Behaviour: nal: Guinea pigs tend to spend a lot of time hiding.
-As they mature, they like nes with set environments and consistent handling regimes.
-Changes to routines cause stress so should be avoided.
-Socialisation: They are used to living in groups and are very social animal for breeding are one male to 3-6 females.
-Groups of single sex are fine to a young age.
-It is not recommended to mix guinea pigs with rabbits due to and bullying from rabbits.
-Activity levels (hibernation etc.): Guinea Pigs are very busy when young less active as they mature.
-They are very messy, shredding straw and p difficult to toilet train. together from disease risks g but become Environment: Housing/Space: Guinea pigs can be kept in a variety of cages and cag depending on the number kept.
-If housing two guinea pigs, the mi dimensions should be 1.5 m long x 0.8m wide x 0.3m high.
-Aim to provid cage as possible, especially if housing colonies.
-A solid, slip-free surface w nimum cage le as large a bedding is preferred.
-Suitable bedding materials include straw, hay, or shredded paper.
-Sufficient bedding material should be provided to allow guinea pigs to tunnel and burrow under.
-If providing upper storeys and ramps, ensure they cannot fall off.
-If kept outdoors a hutch with separate housing and grazing areas is preferred
+Cario agraella Scientific Name: Cavia porcellus Activities requiring School Principal approval only: a.
+Breeding of guinea pigs in the classroom b.
+The appropriate care of classroom pet guinea pigs c.
+Capture, restraint, and handling of guinea pigs d.
+Measurement of body weight, body condition, growth, and body proportions (non-invasive) e.
+Administration of oral and topical treatments to guinea pigsf.
+Coat care and grooming Approval Level: Where an activity is not listed in this Animal Care Information Sheet (ACIS) , advice must be sought from the Non-Government Schools Animal Ethics Committee (NGSAEC) and confirmed before it can be undertaken.
+Authority: Independent and Catholic Schools: Non-Government Schools Animal Ethics Committee Disclaimer: This document will be reviewed annually.
+You should check the website regularly to ensure that you are meeting the most recent recommendations.
+If you note any concerns with the information provided (inadequate, incorrect) please contact the NGSAEC.
+Licensing Requirement: Not applicable.
+If you intend to use these animals for teaching purposes you must be licenced to do so by the Minister.
+A Licence is separate to seeking pre-approval from the NGSAEC for an activity.
+Compliance Requirement: The keeping of this species requires approval from the school principal.
+It is recommended that this Animal Care Information Sheet (ACIS) be followed as a minimum in the provision of appropriate care and housing for this species.
+General Information: Guinea pigs are rodents of South American origin, sometimes referred to as Cavies and are strictly vegetarian.
+They occur in family groups, sometimes in large colonies, with burrow systems.
+They are highly vocal emitting a range of purrs, squeals, squeaks, and grunts.
+Guinea pig breeds are grouped by hair type and colouration.
+They are divided into short-haired, long-haired, rough coated, hairless, and then various colourations.
+All three haired varieties come as single colours, bi (2) or tri (3) coloured including white, cream, ginger, red, brown, or black.
+They have three digits on their hind limbs and four digits on their front limbs.
+Physical Attributes: Size (adult): 15cm in length Weight (adult): 700 - 900gms for females and 900 -1200gms for males Life span: 4-6 years Sexual maturity: Males 4 months, females 3 - 4 months.
+Behaviour: Normal: Guinea pigs tend to spend a lot of time hiding.
+As they mature, they like routines with set environments and consistent handling regimes.
+Changes to routines can cause stress so should be avoided.

+Socialisation: They are used to living in groups and are very social animals.
+Ideal ratios for breeding are one male to 3-6 females.
+Groups of single sex are fine together from a young age.
+It is not recommended to mix guinea pigs with rabbits due to disease risks and bullying from rabbits.

+Activity levels (hibernation etc.): Guinea Pigs are very busy when young but become less active as they mature.
+They are very messy, shredding straw and paper and are difficult to toilet train.